-BuzzFeed’s Tasty Wants To Sell You Coffee Based On Your Favorite Emoji | Fast Company | The Future Of Business

 BuzzFeed’s Tasty Wants To Sell You Coffee Based On Your Favorite Emoji

-BuzzFeed’s latest foray into consumer products is a customized coffee blend based on your personality type.

 This morning Hoda Kotb, Kathie Lee Gifford, Al Roker, and the rest of the gang will all be sipping their morning coffee on the Today Show.
 But it won’t be just any coffee, because that’s boring.
-Instead it will be Tasty coffee—that is BuzzFeed’s Tasty, the purveyors of easily consumable hands-only how-to recipe videos
+Instead it will be Tasty and Today‘s coffee—that is BuzzFeed’s Tasty, the purveyors of easily consumable hands-only how-to recipe videos.

-As part of NBCUniversal’s partnership with BuzzFeed—so far the media giant has funneled over $400 million into digital media company—Tasty has been collaborating to create segments for Today.
-Now Tasty is opening a new revenue stream for BuzzFeed by selling products, including a customizable cookbook for kids, and, as of this morning, a co-branded coffee with Today.
+As part of NBCUniversal’s partnership with BuzzFeed—so far the media giant has funneled over $400 million into digital media company—Tasty has been creating segments with Today.
+Now Tasty is opening a new revenue stream for BuzzFeed by selling products, including a customizable cookbook for kids, and, as of this morning, coffee.

 In keeping with BuzzFeed’s global media domination playbook, your journey to a fine cup of brew begins with a personality quiz.
 Anyone can go online and answer a few simple, emoji-driven questions such as how much caffeine you like, the sort of flavor your prefer (using the lemon, apple, and banana emojis, of course), as well as which alcoholic drink you enjoy (as a way to ascertain roast preference).
 Then a coffee match is made and you can even customize a label for the coffee tin (may we suggest putting the word “sweatshop” on the side in honor of Buzzfeed CEO Jonah Peretti).